Drunk Driver and Distracted Driver Accidents

 Studies suggest that certain types of distracted driving may be more dangerous than motorists who drive while drunk.
 Drivers spend significant amounts of time in the car and want to make their commutes more productive, but engaging in multiple tasks can limit the ability of drivers to focus on the road.
 Eating, drinking and lighting a cigarette are all traditional methods of distraction.

 However, new technologies, particularly cell phones, also give individuals the opportunity to engage in activities that can distract them from driving.
 Texting while driving is extremely dangerous, since drivers take their eyes off the road for several seconds each time they read or respond to messages.
-Motorists who choose to text while driving put others as well as themselves in danger.
+Motorists who choose to text, use social media, or other applications while driving put others as well as themselves in danger.

 Auto accidents caused by drunk driving and distracted driving can have life-altering consequences for victims.
 If a drunk driver or texting driver caused you to suffer injuries in a motor vehicle accident, we can help determine if their negligent actions are at fault.
 Our Columbia injury lawyers may be able to work on your behalf to ensure you receive a recovery from those responsible for your injuries.
 Contact our South Carolina injury attorneys today by calling us at our local phone number at (803) 834-7097 or toll free at (877) 276-0533 for a free consultation about your situation.